cpoDesign/WebAppInDocker/readme.md

    docker run -d -p 8080:80 --name myapp aspnetapp

    This will allow us to see that the application is hosted on http://localhost:8080

+5, Use docker compose command
+    ``` docker-compose up

+    will run and bring the application but the terminal will be still attached to the process

+    ``` docker-compose up -d

+    will run and bring the application up but it will detach from the process after. so the containers do run under background